 We measured cholesterol at baseline from the two major HDL subfractions (larger, more buoyant HDL2 and smaller, denser HDL3) in 4114 (mean age 53.8 years; 64% female) African American participants from the Jackson Heart Study and 818 (mean age 57.3 years, 52% female) predominantly Caucasian participants from the Framingham Offspring Cohort Study.

 Smaller, denser HDL3-C levels are primarily responsible for the inverse association between HDL-C and incident CHD in this diverse group of primary prevention subjects.
 These findings have important implications ranging from considerations of HDL biology to interpretations of clinical trials utilizing HDL-C therapeutics.

-Testing HDL3 enables a more complete cardiac risk profile
+Testing HDL3-C enables a more complete cardiac risk profile

-Several lines of evidence suggest that measuring these HDL subclasses better reflects CHD risk than measurement of total HDL, making it an additional tool for better risk profiling when used together with other CHD risk markers.
+Several clinical studies indicate that measuring these HDL subclasses better reflects primary and secondary CHD risk than measurement of total HDL, making it a significant independent biomarker for better risk profiling when used together with other risk markers.

 Randox HDL3 assay

 Conventional methods for the determination of HDL2 and HDL3 in plasma involve ultracentrifugation and gradient gel electrophoresis.
 These methods are, however, unsuitable for routine analysis of large numbers of samples, since they require complicated, time-consuming techniques.
-The HDL3-EX “SEIKEN” is a fully automated homogeneous assay for the quantification of HDL3-C.
+The Randox HDL3-C is a fully automated homogeneous assay for the quantification of HDL3-C.